 10 Healthier Fast Food Items to Order at the Drive-Thru

-With fast food restaurants making changes, it's possible to eat healthy (or at least healthy-ish) if you're on the go — and even if McDonald's is your only option.
+Wondering how to eat healthy and cheap while on the go?
+With fast food restaurants making changes, it's possible to at least get healthy-ish meals — even if McDonald's is your only option.
 Here are 10 menu items that won't break the (calorie) bank.

 The Dish: Egg White Delight McMuffin

 Where to Get It: McDonald's

 What's the Deal?: McDonald's has started offering egg white options for a lot of its breakfast menu, which cuts down on the calorie count significantly.
 This Canadian bacon, egg white, and cheese breakfast sandwich clocks in at 250 calories and 7 grams of fat, compared to the regular Egg McMuffin with 300 calories and 12 grams of fat.

 What's the Deal?: You're probably not going to Dunkin' Donuts looking for healthy food, but the chain's DDSMART options offer reasonable-calorie fare.
 This sandwich features egg whites, veggies, and reduced-fat cheddar cheese.

 What's the Deal?: Grilled chicken is almost always a good option at fast food joints, and in this case, skipping the mayo shaves 110 calories and 12 grams of fat off the sandwich.